selBaez/thought-selection/README.md

 # thought-selection

-Repository for experiments on thought selection in the @Leolani framework
+Repository for experiments on thought selection

 ## Overview